jiricepelka/shinobi-fork/README.md

 # shinobi-fork
-Fork of Shinobi Protocol, BTC -> Secret Network bridge
+This is fork of Shinobi Protocol, BTC -> Secret Network bridge